Do You Know These 7 Differences Between the Bible and Quran?

 4) The Quran Is One Genre

-The contents of the Bible and Quran is where some of the starkest differences emerge.
-We know the Bible is diverse in its literary genres and reading, because God inspired specific men to write using their own experiences and perspectives.
+The literary genres within the Bible and Quran reveal some stark differences.
+We know the Bible is diverse in its literary genres, in part, because God inspired specific men to write using their own experiences and perspectives under difference circumstances.
 Not so the Quran:

 It contains essentially one genre: Allah speaking to Muhammad.
 Although there are significant exceptions…the Quran more or less reads in the same manner throughout its text.
 (108)